bzerangue/pcpcMarkupStyles/README.md

 - Orbits: Welcome Orbit, Featured Orbit
 - Slats: Event Items, Article Items
 - Info Panel: Designed to highlight Media (Latest Sermon)
-- Video: mediaelement.js
+- Video: vimeo iframe (responsive)
 - Audio: mediaelement.js

-I've left descriptive comments for every section and hope to bring more clarity with the Use Guide.
-If anything is unclear, please make a note of it so we can make it better.
+[If anything is unclear or could be more semantically named, please make a note of it so we can make it better.]